 Formula From Birth Ensures Complete Nutrition

-Contrary to what might be a popular intuition, formula contains elements, vitamins, and minerals that are not found in breastmilk.
+Contrary to what might be a popular intuition, the formula contains elements, vitamins, and minerals that are not found in breastmilk.
 These include vitamin D and DHA fatty acids as well as other minerals in high amounts, such as iron to facilitate the development of your child.
 Considering this, you can feel completely comfortable with the decision to formula feed your baby from birth knowing that it is receiving a complete nutritional regimen.

 Using formula also allows new parents to accurately gauge the precise amount of nutrition that their babies are receiving.
 While there is some guesswork with breastfeeding to know if your child has received enough or not, formula feeding can be measured, poured, and delivered to your baby without too much fuss.
 This information can be used to verify that your infant is eating enough and is on the right developmental track.